edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A note providing information applicable to this supply chain consignment item.<br/>A note providing information applicable to this transport event.<br/>A note providing information applicable to this specified observation.<br/>A note providing information applicable to this piece of logistics transport equipment.<br/>
+Comments: <br/>A note providing information applicable to this supply chain consignment item.<br/>A note providing information applicable to this transport event.<br/>A note providing information applicable to this piece of logistics transport equipment.<br/>A note providing information applicable to this specified observation.<br/>

 Domains: